Disorder-mediated synchronization resonance in coupled semiconductor lasers: Introduction

-There is large literature on synchronization in networks of nonlinear oscillators~\cite{Net_Syn}.
+There is a large body of literature on synchronization in networks of nonlinear oscillators~\cite{tang2014synchronization,boccaletti2018synchronization} (see Sec.~\ref{sec:syn_SR} for more background materials).
 A remarkable phenomenon is that disorders, e.g., random parameter heterogeneity among the oscillators, can counter-intuitively maximize~\cite{BDW:2006} and promote~\cite{ZM:2017,ZOKM:2017} synchronization.
 For coupled chaotic oscillators, parameter regimes can arise where the oscillator heterogeneity leads to synchronization for conditions under which identical oscillators cannot be synchronized~\cite{SZM:2021}.
 Synchronization in networked systems with large parameter mismatches was studied in terms of the stability of the synchronous state and transition~\cite{NPS:2023}.
-Of physical significance with considerable theoretical and experimental interests are external-cavity semiconductor lasers~\cite{argyris:2016,kim:2014,NHBWB:2021,spitz:2023,koyu:2023,zhang:2022isochronous,tiana:2022,niiyama:2022,winful:1990,alsing:1996,lenstra:1991,davidchack:2000}, mathematically described by the time-delayed nonlinear Lang–Kobayashi (LK) equations~\cite{LK:1980}.
-For an array of fully coupled semiconductor lasers, a recent theoretical work advocated the idea of achieving and enhancing synchronization by exploiting disorders~\cite{NHBWB:2021}, where synchronization was demonstrated through time-delay induced disorders to compensate for the intrinsic frequency mismatch.
+Of physical significance with considerable theoretical and experimental interests are external-cavity semiconductor lasers~\cite{LK:1980,winful:1990,lenstra:1991,alsing:1996,DLGK:2000a,DLGK:2000b,DLGK:2001,PLGK:2001,PLGK:2003a,PLGK:2003b,kim:2014,argyris:2016,NHBWB:2021,zhang:2022isochronous,tiana:2022,niiyama:2022,spitz:2023,koyu:2023,NHBWB:2021,barioni2025interpretable}, mathematically described by the time-delayed nonlinear Lang–Kobayashi (LK) equations~\cite{LK:1980}.